 The example of transformations are:

-An action brings back the data from the RDD to the local machine.
-Execution of an action results in all the previously created transformation.
+Ans: An action brings back the data from the RDD to the local machine.
+Execution of action results in all the previously created transformations.
 The example of actions are:

 def myAvg(x, y):